alexmensch/nido/README.md

 ## Quickstart
-On a fresh installation of Raspbian Stretch Lite in a new directory, run the following commands to install everything you need to run the Nido thermostat:
+On a fresh installation of Raspbian Stretch Lite, run the following commands to install everything you need to run the Nido thermostat:

 ```bash
 cd ~